 Linda was recently invited to speak at an Applied Improvisation conference in Paris and soon after in Vienna, Austria, where her audience included children of the ambassadors and diplomats of the United Nations.

-In 2019, Linda decided to separate her school classes with kids from her teaching and training other professionals by establishing Improvability LLC.
+In 2019, Linda decided to separate her school classes with kids from her teaching and training other professionals by establishing Improvability.
 Through Improvability, Linda now shares her Fulton Method to help cultivate cognitive growth and enhancement in students around the world!